MarkBiesheuvel/optimizely-labs/wx3/README.md

 1. Click on the `Start Experiment` button
 1. Click on the `Start Experiment` button again
 1. Hurray!
-You're first web experiment is now live
+You're second web experiment is now live
 1. Go to https://d2rd6osytpi57k.cloudfront.net/index.html in a new tab
 1. Enter your prefix in the prefix field and reload the page
 1. Notice how only your previous experiment is currently visible